- chapter 4 Mind

 Modern brain scanning has allowed scientists to study the patterns of activity of the brain less invasively.
 In one example, which reveals the rich nature of imagination, subjects are placed in a brain scanner and then shown a picture.
 The scanner shows the parts of their brain that are active in response, including the visual system and the other parts connected with the interpretation of the picture.
 Then the picture is removed and the subjects are asked to imagine the picture.
 A few new parts light up, but there is much in common with the pattern when seeing the actual picture.
 In particular, parts of the visual cortex light up — the imagining of the picture stimulates parts of the sensory system in a similar way to actually seeing it.

-BOX: fetal development of the brain, cortex as folded skin, the sea inside the children’s film Inside Out (Pixar) takes an interesting analogy of how the brain works, with memory & emotion
+BOX: fetal development of the brain, cortex as folded skin, the sea inside the children’s film Inside Out (Pixar) takes an interesting analogy of how the brain works, with memory & emotion4.2 Memory and time

 If we consider memory we see the importance of all three forms of brain physicality: electrical, connective and chemical [KV09]: